Umuts-Codes/pizza-donadoni/README.md

 # PIZZA DONADONI HOME PAGE

 This website represents an online ordering platform for a pizza restaurant.
-Users can create an account, log in with their credentials, and place orders through the system.
+Users can create an account log in with their credentials and place orders through the system.

 <br>